Denza N8L: Overview

-The Denza N8L is a 5-door SUV that uses a similar design to the Denza N9.
-Just like the N9 it uses the e^{3} platform developed by BYD.
-It is positioned as a flagship car for the company.
+The Denza N8L is a 5-door SUV that slots between the smaller N8 and larger N9.
+Similar to those vehicles, it uses the e^{3} platform developed by BYD.

-The N8L's launch is scheduled for 28 October 2025.
-Pre-sales began September 26, 2025.
+Pre-sales began on 26 September 2025, ahead of the N8L's launch on 28 October 2025.

+Denza launched a battery-electric version of the N8L in China on 14 September 2026, alongside the existing plug-in hybrid model.
+The two variants were priced at 299,800 yuan and 329,800 yuan.
+The electric version was reported to have a 130.15 kWh battery and a single rear-mounted motor producing 370 kW.

 Design

 The N8L uses design features shared with the rest or the lineup, such as parallel front end daytime running lights and hourglass-inspired taillights.
 Also present is a trapezoidal air intake and active grille shutters unlike the N9.
 Flush door handles also make an appearance.
 With the exception of the A-pillar all the pillars have a gloss black finish.

 Chassis

 The N8L is expected to use the e^{3} platform, likely featuring the DiSus-A intelligent suspension system, rear-wheel steering, front compass turning and intelligent crab walking.
+It has 7–10° of rear-wheel steering, allowing for a turning radius of 5.45 m for BEV and 4.58 m for PHEV models.

 Features

 The N8L has an optional drone system that uses a drone supplied by DJI.
 If equipped, the height of the vehicle is increased by 170 mm (6 in).
 The "God's Eye B" intelligent driving system is also expected to be available on the N8L.
 The interior is expected to feature a 15.6-inch central touchscreen and a 12.3-inch instrument cluster.